technologiestiftung/berlin_sidewalk_widths/README.md

-# tsb-react-map-boilerplate
+# berlin-sidewalk-widths

-> This project serves as a template to plot spatial data on a map.
+> This visualization is based on the boilermap template.

 ## Getting started